dotnet/BenchmarkDotNet/docs/articles/guides/console-args.md

 * `--platform` the Platform that should be used.
 If not specified, the host process platform is used (default).
 AnyCpu/X86/X64/Arm/Arm64/LoongArch64.
 * `--runOncePerIteration` run the benchmark exactly once per iteration.
 * `--buildTimeout` build timeout in seconds.
+* `--preventSleep` prevents the system from entering sleep or turning off the display.
+No/RequireSystem/RequireDisplay.
 * `--wasmEngine` full path to a java script engine used to run the benchmarks, used by Wasm toolchain.
 * `--wasmMainJS` path to the test-main.js file used by Wasm toolchain.
 Mandatory when using \"--runtimes wasm\"
 * `--expose_wasm` arguments for the JavaScript engine used by Wasm toolchain.